bgrimstad/splinter/README.md

 Note for the header and library paths:
 If the path is relative (the first character is not / on UNIX or C:/ (or equivalent) on Windows), then the actual path used will be relative to [CMAKE_INSTALL_PREFIX](http://www.cmake.org/cmake/help/v2.8.12/cmake.html#variable:CMAKE_INSTALL_PREFIX).

-####Troubleshooting
-`fatal error: Eigen/Dense: No such file or directory`: The compiler could not find Eigen.
-You either need to install Eigen, and then run step #3 again (with `-DEIGEN_DIRECTORY="/path/to/eigen"` if Eigen did not install to the default directory (/usr/local/include/eigen3)).

-`make: *** [install] Error 1`: You probably need elevated rights to install the library because you are trying to write to a directory you don't have permission to write to.
-Either change the install paths via the options, or run step #5 again like this: `sudo make install`.

-Remember to add the Eigen directory to your include path.

 ###Usage
 This is a simple example demonstrating the use of Multivariate Splines.
 Note that there is no restrictions to the dimension of x (except that it has to be >= 1, of course).